XaverBaumgartner/Wikiquery_TUM/README.md

+# About the project
+This project was completed as part of the Practical Course 'Data Engineering' within the Data Engineering Research Group at the TUM School of Computation, Information and Technology (Technical University of Munich).
+For a full explanation, our motivation, the research questions and main findings, please consult the [`Written Report`](</Written Report: Wikiquery.pdf>).

 # Raw grading Results
 This json includes the scores (average precision, average recall, F1 micro and macro, global and average Jaccard index) the models were able to reach in each of the 5 iterations:
 ```json